dotnet-architecture/eShopModernizing/README.md

 ## Quick start: Running all apps together in your local Windows 10 PC with "Docker for Windows"

 You have more detailed procedures at the [Wiki](https://github.com/dotnet-architecture/eShopModernizing/wiki), but for the quickest way to get started and run all samples together using Docker for Windows, open a **"Developer Command Prompt for VS 2017 (or 2019)"** (to ensure you have right `msbuild` on `PATH`), go to the eShopModernizing root folder and run the `build.cmd` script.

+**Note: The current version uses netcoreapp3.0.
+You will need to instll the preview SDK and set Visual Studio to 'Use previews of the .NET Core SDK (under Options - Projects and Solutions - .NET Core).**

 This script will: